 Is a novation a termination?

-Novation is separate from assignments, despite their similarity in idea.
+Novation is separate from assignments, despite their similarity in the idea.
 Both rights and obligations may be transferred by novation; however, an assignment only permits the assignment of tasks without the recipient's consent.
-Contracts are not terminated when they are assigned, unlike when they are terminated in the original contract.
+Contracts are not terminated when assigned, unlike when they are terminated in the original contract.

 In the event of a novation, who bears the risk?

 It's common in property law, for example, to transfer a lease to a new tenant via novation.
-After then, the new renter is in charge of making rent payments and is accountable for any damage to the property.
+After that, the new renter makes rent payments and is accountable for any damage to the property.

 Ready To Move Forward And Sell Your House?
 Fill Out The Form Or Call Us At 256-488-4055